rhettchase/data-structures-and-algorithms/python/docs/array_reverse/README.md

 <!-- Description of the challenge -->
 Write a function called reverseArray which takes an array as an argument.
 Without utilizing any of the built-in methods available to your language, return an array with elements in reversed order.

 Utilize the Single-responsibility principle: any methods you write should be clean, reusable, abstract component parts to the whole challenge.
-You will be given feedback and marked down if you attempt to define a large, complex algorithm in one function definition.

 ## Examples